Portable Fire Extinguishers

-extinguishes specific types of fire.
+There are basically four different types or classes of fire extinguishers, each of which extinguishes specific types of fire.
 Newer fire extinguishers use a picture/labeling system to designate which types of fires they are to be used on so users can quickly identify the classes of fire on which the extinguisher will be effective..
 Older fire extinguishers are labeled with colored geometrical shapes with letter designations.
 Both of these types of labels are shown below with the description of the different classes of extinguishers.

 Also located on the fire extinguisher label is the UL rating.
 The UL rating is broken down into Class A and Class B:C ratings.
 These numerical ratings allow you to compare the relative extinguishing effectiveness of various fire extinguishers.
 For example, an extinguisher that is rated 4A:20B:C indicates the following: